-Seyram Avle [pronounced saiy-ram ahv-leh] is Assistant Professor of Global Digital Media in the Department of Communication at the University of Massachusetts, Amherst and a Fellow at Harvard University Center for African Studies (Africa/Asia Initiative).
+Seyram Avle [pronounced saiy-ram ahv-leh] is Assistant Professor of Global Digital Media in the Department of Communication at the University of Massachusetts, Amherst and a Fellow at Harvard University's Center for African Studies (Africa/Asia Initiative).

 Her research focuses on digital technology cultures and innovation across parts of Africa, China, and the United States.
 This work primarily takes a critical approach towards understanding how digital technologies are made and used, as well as their implications for issues of labor, identity, and futures.

 Dr. Avle’s research is interdisciplinary and has been published in venues across Communication Studies, Human-Computer Interaction, and Science & Technology Studies.
-She received her PhD from the University of Michigan and her work has been funded by various institutions, including the the National Science Foundation.
+She received her PhD from the University of Michigan and her work has been funded by various institutions, including the National Science Foundation.